wh-elunic/WeaviateCluster/README.md

     streamlit run streamlit_app.py
     ```

-If you haven’t already created a `requirements.txt` file, here’s what it should look like:
+If you haven't already created a `requirements.txt` file, here's what it should look like:

 ```text
 streamlit